abhay14gohel/DevBlog/README.md

 2. **Frontend**:
    - Navigate to the `frontend` directory.
    - Install dependencies using `npm install`.
-   - Start the development server with `npm start`.
+   - Start the development server with `npm run dev`.

 ## Folder Structure